-Next UK Election Odds: What Price Are Labour, Conservatives And Reform For 2029?
+Next UK Election Odds: What Price Are Labour, Conservatives And Reform UK For 2029?

-All this means politics betting sites are struggling to set accurate odds because parties are not behaving as they usually would.
+They are also struggling to set accurate odds because parties are not behaving as they usually would.

 Party | Odds | Betting Site |